Sorry, you need to enable JavaScript to visit this website.

 Hellenic Society for the Protection of Nature

-The Hellenic Society for the Protection of Nature (HSPN) is the oldest non-governmental organization with the mission of protecting Greek nature and raising awareness among Greeks regarding natural heritage.
+The Hellenic Society for the Protection of Nature (HSPN) is the country’s first environmental organization, with continuous activity since 1951 for the protection and sustainable management of Greece’s natural wealth.

 Network of Higher Education Institutions for Sustainability